nrkno/rfetch/README.md

 ## Requirements (Dependencies and/or Polyfills)

-By Default we do not install any dependencies, so you will have to install the required dependencies and/or polyfills needed for the intended target(s) of your choice below.
+By Default we do not install any dependencies, therefore you will have to install the required dependencies and/or polyfills needed for the intended target(s) of your choice below.

 **Node**

-For node environment you will need to install the following dependencies:
+For node environment target, the following dependencies are required:

 * [node-fetch](https://www.npmjs.com/package/node-fetch) (also included by [isomorphic-fetch](https://www.npmjs.com/package/isomorphic-fetch))
 * [abort-controller](https://www.npmjs.com/package/abort-controller)